A peritonsillar abscess is a painful, pus-filled collection of tissue that forms in the back of the throat near one of the tonsils.

 In this article, we provide an overview of peritonsillar abscesses, including their causes, symptoms, and treatment options.

 Peritonsillar abscesses are usually caused by Streptococcus pyogenes, the same bacteria that causes strep throat and tonsillitis.
 If the infection spreads beyond the tonsil, it can create an abscess around the tonsil.

 Peritonsillar abscesses usually occur in young adults during the winter and spring, when strep throat and tonsillitis infections are most common.

 Rarely, people can develop peritonsillar abscesses without tonsillitis.
-Tonsillitis is most prevalent among children, while peritonsillar abscesses are most common in young adults.
+Tonsillitis is most prevalent among children, while peritonsillar abscesses are

 These abscesses are rare after a person has had their tonsils removed, though they can still occur.